dolfin-adjoint/pyadjoint/docs/source/documentation/debugging.rst

 *******************************************

 It is sometimes useful when debugging a problem to see fenics-adjoint's interpretation of your forward system, and the other models it derives from that.
-The :py:class:`visualise <pyadjoint.Tape>` function visualises the system as a graph.
+The :py:meth:`visualise <pyadjoint.Tape.visualise>` function visualises the system as a graph.
 To do this add

 .. code-block:: python